Skip to content

 History Flight archaeologists began excavating this new trench in March of 2019, and found American remains in short order.
 In May, the first two identifications – Private Channing R. Whitaker and PFC Kenneth W. Likens – were announced by the DPAA.
 “Row D” had officially been found.
 In just over two years, the remains of all thirty men reported buried there, plus two unknowns (PFC John P. Langan and Private Howard E. Miller) have been accounted for.

-However, of the eight Marines whose casualty reports included the KH grid coordinates, only two – Charles Miller and Howard Miller – have been found.
-Six others are still on the missing list.
+However, of the eight Marines whose casualty reports included the KH grid coordinates, three – Charles Miller and Howard Miller – have been found.
+Five others are still on the missing list.
 They may be in a laboratory pending final identification, or they may still lie on Betio awaiting another archaeological expedition.

 dill_EA